Ignite your leadership journey with the fifth She Leads Conference – the premier event for women at all stages of their leadership journey.

 Meshel Laurie is a radio and television broadcaster, writer and corporate speaker of over 20 years’ experience.
 Meshel is currently a regular panellist on Channel Ten’s The Project, and pops up quite a bit on TV, with numerous appearances throughout her career.
 Credits include Hughesy, We Have A Problem, host of ABC’s Stand Up! co-hosting Ten’s This Week Live, and regular guest appearances on shows such as Rove Live, The Glass House, Can of Worms, Spicks and Specks, Good News Week, The Circle, and Adam Hills: In Gordon Street Tonight.
 Meshel is also an accomplished author and practicing Buddhist, and has published a memoir, The Fence-Painting Fortnight of Destiny (2013), and two books in her‘Buddhism For…’ series, including Buddhism For Breakups (2017), and Buddhism For The Unbelievably Busy (2017).

 Jamila Rizvi is an author, presenter, and political commentator.
 Described as one of the preeminent voices of young Australian women online, Jamila injects her own special brand of humour, irreverence and authenticity into the public debate.
 Jamila writes a twice-weekly column for News Limited about politics, gender and parenting.
 She is an accomplished host and commentator, appearing regularly on The Project, The Drum, and ABC Radio.
 She previously worked as Editor in Chief of the Mamamia Network, and as a political adviser to the Rudd and Gillard governments.
-Her first book is Not Just Lucky and was published in 2017, and her second book, an anthology of essays about motherhood, will be released in 2018.
+Her first book is Not Just Lucky and was published in 2017, and her second book, The Motherhood, an anthology of essays about motherhood, was published in April 2018.
 Jamila is also an Ambassador for CARE Australia and refugee advocacy group, Welcome to Australia, and she is a board member for The McKell Institute and the Melbourne’s Writer’s Festival.

 Nas Campanella is a journalist and newsreader with the ABC and Triple J. Nas lost her sight when she was six-months-old and also has Charcot-Marie-Tooth, which means she can’t read Braille.
 Nas is the first blind newsreader in the world to read and operate the studio for herself live to air, and is passionate about travel; she has been published in Lonely Planet and the Sydney Morning Herald, and provides advice on accessible travel to members of the tourism industry.
 In 2016 Nas was part of a Disability Empowerment Skills Exchange in Fiji where she worked in a media communications and advocacy role with the Spinal Injury Association in Suva.
 During the month-long exchange, Nas devised a social media strategy for the organisation, assisted in the design and launch of a disability awareness training program for the United Nations, and ran workshops in public speaking, press release writing and interview skills.
 Nas is also a board director for Motivation Australia.